marviq/generator-bat/generators/app/templates/@README.md

 ### Test

-Unit testing is an integrated build step in both `default` and `debug` build runs, but can also be run independently as:
+Unit testing is an integrated build step in both `dist` and `debug` build runs, but can also be run independently as:

 ```shell
 grunt test